 Tony Kukavica

 I am a fifth-year Ph.D.
 Candidate at Stanford GSB.
-My research interests are in quantitative marketing and behavioral economics.
+My research interests are in quantitative marketing, behavioral economics, and their intersection with law and policy.
 I am concurrently a J.D.
 Candidate at Stanford Law School.

 Research Interests